 Then you have a brand interaction and awareness that’ll be key to your success in the new market.

 We make sure we’ve taken care of all the low-hanging fruit from the direct demand perspective.
-That means getting your retargeting across channels set up, picking off your high-intent keywords, launching your Google ads in the native language alongside your competitor keywords, getting your battlecards ready, launching your SEO pages.
+That means getting your retargeting across lead sources set up, picking off your high-intent keywords, launching your Google ads in the native language alongside your competitor keywords, getting your battlecards ready, launching your SEO pages.

 Leave room on everything to try, test, and optimise.
 In DACH, we found that events, virtual events, webinars, and content syndication all worked for us whereas they wouldn’t have in other markets.

 If you're trying content syndication in particular, make sure that when you choose a vendor that allows you to send prospects to your page, fill in your form, and see your brand.

 Without this ability, your brand won’t get exposure, and follow up will be challenging.

 CC: Setting expectations at the onset with executive stakeholders and establishing the metrics you’re tracking is key.